jmcarpenter2/swifter/docs/documentation.md

 `reduce` : bool or None, default None.
 Try to apply reduction procedures.
 If the DataFrame is empty, apply will use reduce to determine whether the result should be a Series or a DataFrame.
 If reduce=None (the default), apply’s return value will be guessed by calling func on an empty Series (note: while guessing, exceptions raised by func will be ignored).
 If reduce=True a Series will always be returned, and if reduce=False a DataFrame will always be returned.

-Deprecated since version 0.23.0: This argument will be removed in a future version, replaced by result_type='reduce'.
+Deprecated since pandas version 0.23.0: This argument will be removed in a future version, replaced by result_type='reduce'.

 `result_type` : {‘expand’, ‘reduce’, ‘broadcast’, None}, default None.
 These only act when axis=1 (columns):